 - Complimentary registration for the SHRM Strategy Conference held annually.
 (The MAC's in-person Fall meeting is held in conjunction with this conference.)

-- Complimentary registration for the SHRM Leadership Conference and four nights (Wednesday through Saturday) hotel accommodations.
+- Complimentary registration for the SHRM Leadership Conference and three nights (Wednesday, Thursday and Friday) hotel accommodations.

 All Regional Council members will be apprised of the selection process by their respective Field Services Director, who ascertains individuals interest in serving on the MAC.